This post may contain affiliate links. Please read our disclosure policy.

 - Pumpkin Spice Cake Donuts & Apple Glaze

-- Chocolate Cake Donuts or Sour Cream Cake Donuts & Vanilla Glaze (for Classic Glazed donuts!)
+- Sour Cream Cake Donuts & Vanilla Glaze (for Classic Glazed donuts!)

 - Krispy Kreme Copycat Donuts & Chocolate Glaze